 The One Netbook OneGx1 is available for pre-order from Banggood and GeekBuying for $840 and up and it should begin shipping to customers in August.
 But there are a few things to keep in mind before pulling out your wallet.

 The first is that the starting price is for a WiFi-only model with 8GB of RAM and 256GB of PCIe NVMe storage.
 If you want cellular connectivity or more memory, storage, you’ll have to pay extra.
-The detachable game controllers will also cost extra when they go on sale in the coming weeks.
+The detachable game controllers also cost extra.

 Buy from GeekBuying

 |OneGx1 (8GB+256GB) WiFi||$930|

 |OneGx1 (8GB+256GB) 5G||$1,265|